Vivekanand-R/AI-Product-Framework/README.md

 Focus: Quality improvement and consistency.

-29. Velocity vs. Throughput: Velocity ≠ productivity.
+**29. Velocity vs. Throughput:** Velocity ≠ productivity.
 Track actual completed work, not just effort points.
 Consider throughput if you use Kanban.

 ---------------------------------